Language camp for adults

 "Besides, parents and grandparents would come on closing day and say, 'When are you going to quit wasting it on kids and start doing it for us?' ''

-On 800 acres of forest around Turtle River Lake, just north of the Bemidji, a gabled French country chateau rises amid the
+On 800 acres of forest around Turtle River Lake, just north of the Bemidji, a gabled French country chateau rises amid the pines and aspen.

 Down a winding drive and past an archway bidding "Herzlich willkommen,'' there's a big half-timbered building, complete with oriel window, cupola and peaked roof, plus a cluster of alpine chalets.